The Bankrate promise

 How much money is required for wealth management?

 There are no hard and fast rules regarding how much is required for an investor to obtain wealth management services.
-Any minimums in terms of investable assets, net worth or other metrics will be set by individual wealth managers and their firm.
+Any minimums in terms of investable assets, net worth or other metrics will be set by individual wealth managers and their firms.

 That said, a minimum of $2 million to $5 million in assets is the range where it makes sense to consider the services of a wealth management firm.
 Much below that and it might be hard to justify the expense of this type of service.